Paul Loscocco

 Paul Joseph Perry Loscocco (born March 7, 1962) is an American lawyer and politician.
-He is a former Massachusetts Republican state representative and candidate for lieutenant governor in the 2010 Massachusetts gubernatorial election.
+He is a former Massachusetts Republican state representative and was a candidate for lieutenant governor in the 2010 Massachusetts gubernatorial election.

 In January 2010, Loscocco announced his intention to unenroll from the Republican Party in order to run for lieutenant governor as an independent in the 2010 Massachusetts gubernatorial election.
 State Treasurer and former Democrat Tim Cahill had selected Loscocco to be his running mate.
 After months of campaigning, on October 1, 2010, Loscocco withdrew from the race and endorsed Republican candidate Charlie Baker.

 Early life and career

 He is the son of Anthony P. Loscocco and R. Marie (nee Perry) Loscocco.
 He graduated from Holliston High School in 1980, and then attended Boston College, where he earned his B.A. in 1984.
 He then enrolled in Boston College Law School where he earned his J.D. in 1987 and has practiced law as an attorney for the Boston-based law firm of Riemer & Braunstein since graduating.